dal211/R-with-Macroeconomic-Data/README.md

 (c) MRW Model (Mankiw, Romer, Weil)

 The MRW model incorporates human capital accumulation to the Solow Model in order to improve the model's explanation of variation of GDP/capita across countries.
-- Coefficient of 1.95, showing a 1% increase in savings, predicing a 1.95% increase in Y/L (2005)
+- Coefficient of 1.95, showing a 1% increase in savings, predicting a 1.95% increase in Y/L (2005)
 - R squared of around 50%

+(d) HJ Model (Hall and Jones)
+The HJ model emphasizes the role that technology plays in the long run growth of GDP/capita
+- In this log-log model, B1 estimator is 1.1315, which is interpreted as a 1% increase in A(2005) predicts a 1.13% increase in Y/L (2005)
+- R squared 90%